 Today, my Bubie, who died at 99 or 100 depending who you ask, would have been 128 years old.
 She arrived in Ellis Island from the Soviet Union/Warsaw in 1909.
 Through all her own journeys, she never missed her ritual.

-She didn't speak English.
-Yet, Somehow she taught me the most important things in life, especially, never forgetting to take out a moment to rest, to love, to be grateful and to smell the aroma of of what is around me.
+Bubie didn’t speak English.
+Yet, Somehow she taught me the most important things in life, especially, never forgetting to take out a moment to rest, to love, to be grateful, to smell the aroma of of what is around me and remember to laugh!

 And Bubie’s moment, that one morning on an ‘interrupted run’ was the beginning of my ‘running thoughts’ writings.